felixschloesser/DetectScratches/docs/image.md

 ## save_img
-Save an image array in the current working directory
+Save an image array in the current working directory as a jpg.
 ### parameters:
 array, filename, path

-## img_list
+## show_img
-Return a list of filenames for all jpg images in a directory.
-### parameters:
-path
+Display one or multiple images given as an numpy array
-### return:
+### parameter:
-list of strings
+one or many image arrays, size tuple, color, minimum value, maximum value

 ## resize_ing
 Resize an image array using PIL.
 ### parameters:
-img array, size tuple
+image array, size tuple
 ### return:
-img array
+image array

 ## show_hist
-Display the Histogramm of a given Image
+Display the Histogram of a given Image
+### parameters:
+image array, number of bins, size tuple

+## eq_hist
+Histogramm equilisation of a grayscale image using a cumulative distribution function.
+### parameters:
+image array, number of bins